 They handle cases involving foreclosure, housing, evictions, divorce, custody, spousal, adoptions, consumer debt and counseling.
 There is also assistance in applying for public benefits/welfare, food stamps, government programs such as Medicaid, debt collectors, social security, elderly, unemployment compensation, rights of the handicapped and advice on completing wills.
 Call (804) 648-1012.

 Commonwealth Catholic Charities

-This charity organization offers emergency assistance and vital human services to all people, especially the low income and the most vulnerable, regardless of faith.
-Catholic Charities will assist families and individuals with a variety of programs, resources, and services.
-Some of what they offer includes debt management, rent assistance, adoption, therapeutic foster care, or emergency food and financial assistance.
+This charity organization offers emergency assistance as well as vital human services to all people, especially the low income, immigrants and the most vulnerable, regardless of faith.
+Catholic Charities of Richmond Virginia will assist families and individuals with a variety of programs, resources, and services.
+Some of what they offer includes debt management plans as well as rent assistance.
+There are also adoption services, therapeutic foster care, or free emergency food and general financial assistance.

 Other support is also arranged by the Catholic Church groups.
-It includes pregnancy counseling, mental health counseling, grants for paying energy bills, home care for the elderly and disabled, guardianship services, referrals to other government programs, assistance for the deaf and hard of hearing, services for refugee minors, domestic violence programs and services for the homeless and those facing an eviction.
+It includes pregnancy as well as mental health counseling.
+There are free grants for paying energy bills, home care for the elderly and disabled, guardianship services, or referrals to other government programs.
+The churches also offer assistance for the deaf and hard of hearing, services for refugee minors, domestic violence programs and help for the homeless and those facing an eviction.
 (804) 285-5900.

 Capital Area Partnership Uplifting People (CAPUP)

 This is the local community action agency, and they offer several programs and services.